robzsk/serverless-plugin-graphiql/README.md

 https://img.shields.io/npm/v/serverless-plugin-graphiql.svg)](https://www.npmjs.com/package/serverless-plugin-graphiql)

-## usage
+## Usage
 See `/example` directory to see how easily it's done!

 **Steps**
 1. Create a lambda function named graphql that implements a graphql server
 2. Add `graphiql` to serverless plugins array
 3. Run `sls graphiql` command from root of serverless project
 4. Visit `localhost:8000/graphql` to view graphiql in browser

-## about
+## About

 - This plugin creates two endpoints:
 ```